 - Phone: +44(0)113 343 9815

 Professor Richards is a graduate member of the British Psychological Society and a member of the Division of Health Psychology.
 After completing her undergraduate degree in Psychology at Cardiff University (1993), she undertook a PhD (2001) in Social Medicine at the University of Bristol.
 Her early career involved managing clinical trials in applied health care settings at the Universities of Bristol and Birmingham, before moving to the University of Exeter (2003-16).
-Here she widened her expertise in other applied methodologies (systematic reviews, process evaluation, psychometrics & survey design), and was appointed the Deputy Director of the Exeter Clinical Trials Unit (2015).
+Here she widened her expertise in other applied methodologies (systematic reviews, intervention development and process evaluation, psychometrics & survey design), and was appointed the Deputy Director of the Exeter Clinical Trials Unit (2015).
 In 2016, she joined the Division of Primary Care, Palliative Care and Public Health at the Leeds Institute of Health Sciences (LIHS).
-Her role is to develop research around 'Ageing Well', as well as providing methodological support for applied health care research within the Institute.
-In 2017 she was appointed to Research Lead for the LIHS (2017-2020) and in 2019 she established the Leeds Unit for Complex Intervention Development (https://medicinehealth.leeds.ac.uk/directory_record/1238/leeds_unit_for_complex_intervention_development_lucid).
+Her role is to develop research around 'Ageing Well', as well as providing mixed-method methodological support for applied health care research within the Institute.
+She was appointed to Research Lead for the LIHS (2017-2020) and in 2019 she established the Leeds Unit for Complex Intervention Development (https://medicinehealth.leeds.ac.uk/directory_record/1238/leeds_unit_for_complex_intervention_development_lucid).

 Prof Richards is a member of the National Executive Committee of the Society for Academic Primary Care and is a national lead for career support for Primary Care Scientists.

 - Head of the Leeds Unit for Complex intervention Development